sparkle-devs/sparkle/README.md

 Here is what each of those options do:

 * `About Sparkle...` - Display a dialog containing info about Sparkle
-* `Load mod from code...` - Load mod from direct code
+* `Load addon from code...` - Load mod from direct code
-* `Load mod from file...` - Load mod from a file on your computer
+* `Load addon from file...` - Load mod from a file on your computer
-* `Manage loaded mods...` - Display a menu allowing you to see info or delete mods currently loaded
+* `Manage loaded addons...` - Display a menu allowing you to see info or delete currently-loaded addons

-For mod creators, check out [the API documentation](doc/API.md) so you can make your own mods.
+For mod creators, check out [the API documentation](doc/API.md) so you can make your own addons.

 ## A note about manmade code
 The owner of this project believes in good faith that it complies with [The Manmade Software Declaration 1.0](https://mojavesoft.net/ai-policy/1.0).